-If you can’t think of any men currently in your life, or in your past, who think enough of you to help a sista out, girl, you been hustlin’ backwards.
+If you can’t think of any men currently in your life, or in your past, who think enough of you to be your cornerstone or help a sista out, girl, you been hustlin’ backwards.

 An ex-boyfriend of mine once told me that I’m one of less than 10 people on his list of those that he would do absolutely anything within his power to help.
 This man gave me bill money when I asked for it after I’d lost a job in 2011.
 We were canoodling at the time, though not in a relationship.
 Later that summer, we fell in love.
 But even to this day, if I needed it and he had it, he got me.